Unixplorian Enlightened Monarchy

 Enlightened Absolutism

 The tragic events following the French Revolution did not occur all over Western Europe.
 Several monarchs used the era's ideas to better their people's circumstances.
 The afterworld has pinned enlightened absolutism on those monarchs.
 They pursued a system based on Montesquieu's separation of powers.
-Many still looked upon the autocratic ruler as a guarantee to prevent the onset of anarchy that would ensue if people could govern without political experience.
+Many still regarded the autocratic ruler as a guarantee to prevent the onset of anarchy that would ensue if people were allowed to govern without political experience.

-The consequence of this reasoning was that monarchs were still autocratic in many countries but to a lesser extent.
-They chose to run their country according to the Enlightenment's philosophical principles, such as freedom of the press and religion.
-Examples of such Enlightened monarchs could be found all over Europe, from Prussia (Frederick II) and Russia (Catherine the Great) to Sweden, where Gustav III represented this type of regent.
+The consequence of this reasoning was that monarchs remained autocratic in many countries, albeit to a lesser extent.
+They chose to govern their country according to the Enlightenment's philosophical principles, including freedom of the press and religion.
+Examples of such Enlightened monarchs could be found throughout Europe, from Prussia (Frederick II) and Russia (Catherine the Great) to Sweden, where Gustav III exemplified this type of regent.

 Our Take on Enlightened Monarchy